 Canon R6 vs Panasonic GX8

 The Canon EOS R6 and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were officially introduced, respectively, in July 2020 and July 2015.
-Both the Canon R6 and the GX8 are mirrorless interchangeable lens cameras that are based on a full frame (Canon R6) and a Four Thirds (GX8) sensor.
+Both the R6 and the GX8 are mirrorless interchangeable lens cameras that are based on a full frame (R6) and a Four Thirds (GX8) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 20.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS R6 and the Panasonic Lumix DMC-GX8?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon R6 and the Panasonic GX8.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The GX8 can be obtained in two different colors (black, silver), while the R6 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably smaller (23 percent) than the Canon R6.
 Moreover, the GX8 is markedly lighter (28 percent) than the R6.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.